Pooling information in likelihood-free inference: Optimality of pooled posteriors

-We now apply the pooling approach to 100 synthetic datasets of size $n=1000$ generated from \eqref{eq:SV1} under the true parameter value $\theta_0=(-0.74,0.90,0.36)^\top$.
-Similar to the previous experiment, we apply four different pooling approaches: the three estimated weights, and the fixed weight $\omega=1/2$.
-The results are presented in Table \ref{tab:sv1auxbase}.
-Similar to the g-and-k example, the pooled posteriors are more accurate than either individual posterior.\footnote{Posterior samples are again generated using the sequential Monte Carlo ABC (ABC-SMC) algorithm of \cite{drovandi2011estimation}.} Relative to the sample moment summaries, $S_1$, the pooled posterior based on $\widehat\omega^\star$ obtains a nearly 20\% reduction in the MSE across the experiments, while a 66\% reduction was achievable relative to the auxiliary moment summaries, $S_2$.
-Furthermore, the reduction in MSE are all greater for the naive weights and the fixed weights.
+{The results are presented in Table \ref{tab:sv1auxbase}.
+Similar to the g-and-k example, the pooled posteriors are more accurate than either individual posterior.
+Relative to the sample moment summaries, $S_1$, the pooled posterior based on $\widehat\omega$ obtains a nearly 53\% reduction in MSE across the experiments, while a 45\% reduction was achievable relative to the posterior based on $S_2$ and the posterior based on $S$.
+Across most parameters, both the bias and standard deviation of the pooled posteriors are smaller than that achieved by the posterior based on $S$.
+Hence, for the fixed computational budget employed in this experiment, the pooled posteriors are much more accurate than the posterior based on $S$.
+This is at least partially due to the aforementioned curse of dimensionality that makes LFI with a high-dimensional vector of summaries challenging. }